JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/input_output.rst

         LUSERV = T
       /

-   because the other variables of &NAM_CONFn are set to the default values.
+   because the other variables of :code:`&NAM_CONFn` are set to the default values.

 In order to clearly separate what can be modified for a given step of a numerical experiment, we affect a different namelist file name for each executables :